Backbase/stream-services/README.md

 ## Stream API Documentation

-You can find listed here the API specification containing the opinionated model of the supported Stream Services
+You can find listed here the API specification containing the opinionated model of the supported Stream Services:

 | Service                          | OpenAPI Spec                                            | [Redoc](https://github.com/Redocly/redoc)                                                                                                  |
 |----------------------------------|---------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|